Speak to a qualified cancer nurse

 Radiation therapy may be given on its own, after surgery or with chemotherapy (called chemoradiation).
 It may be recommended:

 - if you are unable or choose not to have surgery

 - to treat locally advanced (stage 3) NSCLC or limited-stage SCLC

-- after surgery if tests show cancer in the mediastinal lymph nodes, to reduce the risk of the cancer coming back in the mediastinum
+- after surgery, if tests show cancer in the lymph nodes between the lungs, to reduce the risk of cancer coming back in this area

 - as palliative treatment to improve quality of life by relieving pain or other symptoms.

 For lung cancer, the radiation is usually in the form of x-ray beams that come from a machine outside the body.
 This is called external beam radiation therapy (EBRT).
 It can be delivered in different ways depending on the type and stage of lung cancer.

 Standard EBRT – This is usually given Monday to Friday over several weeks.
 For NSCLC, treatment aimed at making the signs and symptoms of cancer go away (curative course) may involve 20–30 radiation therapy sessions over 4–6 weeks.
 Palliative radiation therapy may involve up to about 10 treatments.
 For SCLC, treatment may be given twice a day for 3 weeks (about 30 treatments).

 Stereotactic body radiation therapy (SBRT) – This is also called stereotactic ablative body radiation (SABR).
 It is a way of giving a very precise high dose of radiation therapy to small, early-stage NSCLC.